digitalinnovationone/dio-lab-open-source/community/1mazu.md

 # Hi, I'm Matheus Mazurechen Barros 👋

 Welcome to my GitHub profile!
 I'm a passionate student of backend Java development, eager to build scalable, robust, and efficient backend systems.
-Here you can find some of my projects, contributions, and repositories showcasing my journey in backend development.
+Here you can find some of my projects, contributions, and repositories showcasing my journey in backend developments.

 ---